evertrust/horizon-issuer/Readme.md

 ### Revoking deleted certificates

-By default, Horizon issuer does not revoke certificates deleted from Kubernetes as cert-manager can reuse the private key kept in the according secret.
+By default, Horizon issuer does not revoke certificates deleted from Kubernetes as cert-manager can reuse the private key kept in the deleted certificate's secret.

-If you want to enable that behavior, set the `revokeCertificates` to `true` in your `values.yaml` file.
+If you want to revoke certificates are they are deleted, set the `revokeCertificates` property to `true` on your `Issuer` or `ClusterIssuer` object.
+When doing so, you may want to [clean up secrets as soon as certificates are revoked](https://cert-manager.io/docs/usage/certificate/#cleaning-up-secrets-when-certificates-are-deleted).